-Reinvestment of Income Distribution cum capital withdrawal option(IDCW-Reinvestment):
+Reinvestment of Income Distribution cum capital withdrawal option:

-Unitholders under this option also have the facility of reinvestment of the income so declared, if so desired.
-The income declared would be reinvested in the scheme on the immediately following ex-dividend date.
+Unitholders under this Option also have the facility of reinvestment of the income so declared, if so desired.
+Income Distribution Warrants will not be dispatched to such Unitholders.
+The income declared would be reinvested in the Scheme on the immediately following ex-dividend date

-Compulsory Reinvestment of Income Distribution cum capital withdrawal option:
+Transfer of Income Distribution cum capital withdrawal plan